rg-532/turing-io/NOTES.md

 # Notes

 ## Future Ideas
+### File Traceability
+A suggestion I have received was to include the input files which caused generation of output files as metadata, so source files could be traced.
+The issue here is that some output files may be tied to multiple inputs and in different ways, so more thought is needed regarding how to properly track this in a flexible way.

+Since this is a future idea, it will incur **version updates** of involved schemas (and potentially migrations).

+### Golden File Management w/ Pytest Flags
+It is possible to add flags to `pytest` invocation through a terminal.
+An old suggestion I received was to add a flag to remake golden files, which makes sense in a scenario where the golden file metadata is outdated.

+This, however, is not super necessary yet.

 ### Data Migrator Refactory
 A tool for data migration of golden files has been implemented, but the implementation is frail (doesn't feel very maintainable) and may need refactory.